1-Day Water and Sanitation Training Course for Emergency Situations

 The water and sanitation response in emergencies should ensure good hygiene practices, provide safe drinking water and toilet facilities, and improve the living conditions of the affected population.
 The final aim is to allow affected population to live in good health, with dignity and security no matter of the circumstances.

-For individuals and organisations whether private or public, working or interested in working in emergency situations will learn during the one day intensive training:
+For individuals and organisations whether private or public, working or interested in working in emergency situations will learn during the one day intensive water and sanitation training course:

 - The most common water and sanitation challenges in emergency situations;